AnggaDanarP/RealityCHain_Avatar/README.md

 ![Gass Fee Table](gassFee/gass_fee_result.jpg)

 ## Change it before deploy in mainet
-1. private key                            x
+1. whitelist json for legenday, epic, and rare                  x
-2. Block explorer API to Ethereum         x
-3. check the prefix and hidden metadata
-4. name token and symbol                  x
-5. address to withdrawal                  x
-6. royalty address and percentage         x
-7. rename smart contract file (LOGverse)  x
+2. setup the config for the json files                          x
+3. update hardhat config files for setup root and merkle proof  x 3.5 scripting withdrawing and set merkleroot                    x
+4. unit testing
+5. check gass fee and reporting for gass fee
+6. check security using slither